-Commons' waterways
+Commons' watercourses

-As part of our work to enhance the riverside commons we will explore opportunities to enhance existing waterways and to reinstate waterways which have been lost or infilled over time.
-Target locations for such work include Jesus Ditch where there are opportunities to soften and naturalise banks to provide a greater species diversity for invertebrates and water voles.
+As part of our work to enhance the riverside commons we will explore opportunities to enhance existing watercourses and to reinstate ditches which have been lost or infilled over time.
+Target locations for such work include Stourbridge Common where there are opportunities to create new wetland features.
 On Midsummer Common we are beginning to develop plans for reinstating former ditches and channels across the area which have been lost in the past.
 These, together with the formation of other wetland features will help to create biodiverse hotspots right in the heart of Cambridge.
-Similar opportunities are available at Stourbridge Common.
-Together with proposed enhancement works at Logan's Meadow and the development of Chesterton Fen these projects will allow Cambridge City Council to make a major contribution to the Cambridge Nature Network River Cam Priority Area.
+Together with proposed enhancement works at Logan's Meadow and the proposed development of Chesterton Fen these projects will allow Cambridge City Council to make a major contribution to the Cambridge Nature Network River Cam Priority Area.